d-wid/pipewire-eq-startup-script/README.md

 - Pipewire

 ## How to use
-- Create and save preset in calfjackhost or the LSP plugins you want to use
+- Create and save preset in calfjackhost or the LSP EQ plugin you want to use
 - Edit the script to correspond with your setup.
 There should be 6 or 7 lines that need changing (see examples below).
 To list JACK ports one can use:

     pw-jack jack_lsp